Opentrons/opentrons/api/docs/v2/moving_labware.rst

 - Automatically, with the Opentrons Flex Gripper.
 - Manually, by pausing the protocol until a user confirms that they've moved the labware.

-The ``use_gripper`` parameter of :py:meth:`~.ProtocolContext.move_labware` determines which way a particular movement should happen.
+The ``use_gripper`` parameter of :py:meth:`~.ProtocolContext.move_labware` determines whether a movement is automatic or manual.
 Set its value to ``True`` for an automatic move.
 The default value is ``False``, so if you don't specify a value, the protocol will pause for a manual move.

 .. code-block:: python